London animation studio adapts to finish Disney film

 Locksmith had been in production for more than two years before the pandemic hit.
 Suddenly, animators found themselves on lockdown wrestling with glitchy technology while their nearby children stared at tablets.
 “Ironically and brilliantly, the film is actually about children and screen time,” Smith said.

 The story is set in a world where talking robots have become children’s best friends.
-For one 11-year-old boy, things don’t go according to plan when his bot malfunctions.
+For one 13-year-old boy, things don’t go according to plan when his bot malfunctions.

 “It’s supposed to be taken away and destroyed for being dangerous.
 But he keeps it, and he tries to teach it how to be a friend,” Smith said.